denten-books/plain-text/main.md

 type of computation, the a-machine was a universal device.
 In theory (and it was conceived as a thought experiment, at first), it could imitate any other mechanism for calculation because its internal state was itself symbolic.
-The device would receive input, by means of a paper ribbon containing discrete symbolic inputs.
+The device would receive input by means of a paper ribbon containing discrete symbolic inputs.
 At its bare minimum, the device would need only the ribbon, a means of "reading," and the means of "writing," the symbols onto the tape.
 Mechanically, its movement could be restricted to simple left/right progression along tape.
-What makes it a universal Turing machine is its ability to internalize the symbol as part of its mechanism.
-The marks on the ribbon can symbolize what we would call "data," like the numbers to be computed for example.
-But other symbols include control codes, that alter the movement of the mechanism.
-In fact, the Turing machine does not properly differentiate between control code and content.
+What makes it a *universal* Turing machine is its ability to internalize the symbol as part of its mechanism.
+The symbolic input can symbolize computable data (letters and numbers), but it can also function as control code ("move left," "erase mark") altering the movement of the mechanism.
+In fact, the Turing machine does not properly differentiate between content and control code .
 Its internal state (Turing purposefully uses terms of sentient awareness throughout) "is determined by m-configuration *q<sub>n</sub>* and the scanned symbol [@turing1936, 231]."
+In other words, whatever initial configuration the physical mechanism is in, its next state is defined by the its initial configuration and the scanned symbol.
+The material and the symbolic fuse into one.
 This transition of symbols into machine configuration states effectively defines modern programming.
 A universal machine, unlike other, definite, single-purpose and limited-state mechanisms (like a clock for example), contains the ability to take on differing internal symbolic configurations.
-It can imitate a clock, and Turing thought that with time it would be able to imitate humans as well.
+It can imitate a clock, an abacus, a scale, and, Turing thought that with time it would be able to imitate humans as well.

-Turing rightfully deserves the credit for articulating the archetype of a universal machine in its simplest logical form, and then for applying that theoretical device to the problem of computable numbers.
+Alan Turing rightfully deserves the credit for articulating the archetype of a universal machine in its simplest logical form, and then for applying that theoretical device to the problem of computable numbers.
 But, as a device, the Turing machine borrows from a number of designs, that, together, incrementally, bring the universal computer into material existence.
 Although Turing's original article did not include any drawings, he describes the a-machine in terms of paper tape medium, scanning, erasing, "writing down notes," "external operators," and "moves" of the mechanism.
-If Turing were to file a US-based patent for his device (rather than describing it in the abstract only) he would have to cite prior art in the mechanisms like the "Numeral adding or subtracting attachment for type-writing machines" (US517735, filed in 1893 and issued in 1894), "Combined Type-Writing and Computing Machine" (US990238, 1896-1897), "Computing Attachment for Typewriters" (US1162730, 1908-1915), "Computing Mechanism" (US1105170, 1908-1914), and "Combined Type-Writing and Adding Machine" (US1244398, 1910-1917) among others.
+From an engineering standpoint, Turing's machine can be reduced to the mechanism for "reading" and "writing" symbols onto and from paper storage media, and the ribbon itself used to control the motion of the device.
+In the United States these elements would have prior art in the mechanisms like the "Numeral adding or subtracting attachment for type-writing machines" (US517735, filed in 1893 and issued in 1894), "Combined Type-Writing and Computing Machine" (US990238, 1896-1897), "Computing Attachment for Typewriters" (US1162730, 1908-1915), "Computing Mechanism" (US1105170, 1908-1914), and "Combined Type-Writing and Adding Machine" (US1244398, 1910-1917) among others.

 By the end of the 19th century a number of lesser mechanisms anticipate the functional elements of Turing's device.
 By 1930s, these inventions not only